What is a Debt Settlement Program?

 Now that your debt is settled, you can start working on a credit recovery plan to begin rebuilding your credit.
 Roundleaf Inc. will help you make a budget for future financial goals and share resources on how to re-establish and rebuild your credit.
 Credit monitoring is a must to make sure that your credit is repaired.

 Who qualifies for a debt settlement program?

 While almost anyone can qualify for a debt settlement program if their accounts are delinquent, in charge-off, or collections, there is a specific time to enroll in a debt settlement program and when it will work the best.

-When debts are behind but have not made it to collections or charged off, a debt settlement offer is often the most successful.
+A debt settlement offer is often most successful when debts are behind, but have not made it to collections or charged off.
 Or, if you know you are in a financial situation that you cannot recover from, debt settlement often helps you avoid eventual collections or even filing for bankruptcy.

-A creditor would much rather settle for less than you owe, rather than take a chance on your filing Chapter 7 bankruptcy and not getting paid anything at all.
+A creditor would much rather settle for less than you owe, rather than take a chance on you filing Chapter 7 bankruptcy and not getting paid anything at all.

 Debt settlement risks and benefits

 Just like anything in life, especially financial decisions, debt settlement has pros and cons.
 While it sounds good to settle debt, there are specific risks that you will need to weigh out to see if this program is the best program for you.